 - Complete & submit the remaining checklist and documents

-Find the full 10 step process to apply for a cannabis charge pardon here.
+Find the full 10 step process to apply for a cannabis pardon in Canada here.

 What are your thoughts on cannabis possession pardons?
 Should they exist even though the individual knew they were breaking the law at the time?

 Solid read, looks like the gov is making money… again